RagePeanut/Tweem/README.md

 ```
 npm start
 ```
-**⚠⚠⚠** I recommand to wait at least one minute after the "Starting a new stream" message appears in the console before testing it if you don't want your post to get unnoticed by the bot.
+**⚠⚠⚠** I recommend to wait at least one minute after the "Starting a new stream" message appears in the console before testing it if you don't want your post to get unnoticed by the bot.
 This is because "Starting a new stream" doesn't mean that the stream is operational yet but that's it's about to be.

 ## Configuration
-Before starting the bot, it is recommanded to take a look at the config file and to modify its values to match your liking.<br>
+Before starting the bot, it is recommended to take a look at the config file and to modify its values to match your liking.<br>
 Here are all the configuration possibilities:
 * **request_nodes:** list of RPC nodes to be used by the app to get posts informations (those need to be full nodes)
 * **settings:**